sonic-pi-net/sonic-pi/INSTALL-LINUX.md

 ## Debian Stretch (9) - Building From Source

-I've been tinkering to try to get Sonic Pi v3.1 working on a PC running Debian 9/Stretch.
-I've managed to get it working somewhat (it makes sound at least!) so, I've thought I'll share a bit on how I got it working, to help others who may want to install Sonic Pi v3.1 on Debian Stretch. :)
+In this section, you will find information to help with building Sonic Pi on a PC running Debian 9/Stretch.
+Hopefully you will find this information useful. :)

-**There's no guarantees that the info/scripts in this post will work for your system.
-I will not take responsiblility for any damage caused from the use of the information or scripts in this post.**
+**There's no guarantees that the info/scripts in this post will work for your system.**

 **Note: Sonic Pi for Linux isn't currently offically supported (apart from Raspbian).**